-All Program Income shall be collected by the Trustee, or the Department of Transportation as agent of the Trustee, and deposited outside the State Treasury in an account with the Trustee defined as the Redemption Fund.
+All Program Income is collected by the Trustee, or the Department of Transportation as agent of the Trustee, and deposited outside the State Treasury in an account with the Trustee defined as the Redemption Fund.
 Program Income is defined to include all the interest earned or gain realized from the investment of the Redemption Fund.

+The Notes and any other obligations to be issued on parity with the Notes, are also revenue obligations of the State payable from Program Income deposited into the Subordinated Debt Service Fund created by the General Resolution.
+The pledge of such Program Income to payment of the Notes is subordinate to the pledge of Program Income granted to payment of the Bonds.
 The pledge remains effective until all Bonds and Notes issued under the General Resolution are fully paid in accordance with their terms.

-The Notes and any other obligation to be issued on parity with the Notes, are also revenue obligations of the State payable from Program Income deposited into the Subordinated Debt Service Fund created by the General Resolution.
-The pledge of such Program Income to payment of the Notes is subordinate to the pledge of Program Income to payment of Bonds presently outstanding or hereafter issued.